“You are one single keystroke away from your life being destroyed”—Sue Scheff

 - 70% of employers use social media to screen applicants – 2017 Career Builders survey

-Drawing from the expertise of more than a dozen top experts spanning fields including legal, public relations, crisis management, psychology, cyberbullying, and online reputation management, SHAME NATION will present:
+Drawing from the expertise of more than a dozen top experts spanning fields including legal, public relations, crisis management, psychology, cyberbullying, and online reputation management, SHAME NATION presents:

 - The alarming rise in frequency and severity of online attacks